aldur/aldur.github.io/_posts/2025-01-12-qol-selecting-around-single-quotes-in-iterm.md

 ---
-title: 'QoL: smart select around single quotes in iTerm'
+title: 'QoL: Smart select around single quotes in iTerm'
 excerpt: >
   Small Quality of Life improvement to double-click on single-quoted strings and smart-select them on iTerm.